 What is the Hockey Stick Chart?

-The hockey stick chart is considered to be one of the most debated charts in science.
-The chart is essentially a line graph or chart used to depict poverty statistics and/or global temperature data.
+The hockey stick chart, as it relates to climate change, is considered to be one of the most debated charts in science.
+The chart is essentially a line graph or chart that depicts global temperature data over time.
 The shape of the line consists of a sharp upward curve occurring after a period of inactivity or dormancy.
 The shape of the chart is similar to a hockey stick, hence the name of the chart.

-The chart can often be found in the United Nations Intergovernmental Panel on Climate Change (IPCC) climate reports and is a product of work and studies done by Michael Mann, Raymond Bradley, and Malcolm Hughes.
+The chart can often be found in the United Nations Intergovernmental Panel on Climate Change (IPCC) climate reports and is a product of work and studies done by Michael Mann, Raymond Bradley, and Malcolm Hughes in 1998.

-- The hockey stick chart is essentially a line graph or chart used to depict data on poverty statistics and/or global temperature data.
+- The hockey stick chart is essentially a line graph or chart that’s been used to depict data on poverty statistics and/or global temperature data.

 - The shape of the line consists of a sharp upward curve occurring after a period of inactivity or dormancy.
 The shape of the chart is similar to a hockey stick, hence the name of the chart.

-- In finance, a hockey stick chart is used to show significant growth in revenues, EBITDA, and EBITDA margins.
+- In finance, a hockey stick chart is used to show significant growth in revenues, EBITDA, and EBITDA margins or other financial data.

 History of the Hockey Stick Chart